-You can easily use these rules, either in your own software, or using the "Smart Dataset-XML Viewer".
-For the latter, just copy the files to the directory "Validation_Rules_XQuery" and they are "ready-to-go".
+A good starter however is to use these rules within the "Smart Dataset-XML Viewer", which is open source software.
+If not delivered yet with the distribution, just copy the above listed XML files to the directory "Validation_Rules_XQuery" and they are "ready-to-go".
 When there is an update/correction, just copy the new file in the same directory, and again you can start using them immediately (no more "waiting until the next release").

 Example validation rules in XQuery explained in detail